Brand/Model: Voyage-Air Songwriter VAD-04

 Voyage-Air Songwriter Series VAD-04 Acoustic Guitar Review

-Before we get to the good stuff, let’s quickly go over the usuals.
-It’s a 25.5″ scale guitar with a dreadnought body.
+Before we get to the good stuff, let’s quickly go over the usual things.
+The Voyage Air guitar is a 25.5″ scale guitar with a dreadnought body.
 A solid spruce top and laminate mahogany back and sides make up the body.
 You have a rosewood fretboard and bridge, dot inlays in pre-war-style staggered sizes, and a hand inlaid 3-ring rosette.

 Chrome plated die-cast tuners, 1 11/16″ nut width, black pickguard, and D’Addario 12-54 phosphor bronze light gauge strings finish off the hardware.

 It sounds and looks like a traditional classic of a guitar, but there are some unique and modern designs that might floor you.
 This is a foldable guitar.
 What?
 How?
 Why?
 Yes, we can hear your astonishment and concerns.

 The neck on the Voyage Air Guitar has a patented hinge design with self-lubricating components that allows it to be unscrewed from the body for the neck to lie down against the soundboard.

 This literally allows the guitar to be folded in half, and it fits perfectly in the supplied slim and tough Transit Bag carry case.
 Will it hold tune?
 Yes – well, mostly.
 The nut has also been redesigned to hold the strings captive during folding and unfolding.

 You may have a string or two that might come a little loose, but nothing a quick, few seconds of re-tuning wont’ fix.

 This may be the beginning of a new trend, or it may be too forward of a move to be accepted by purists and the wary.
 But, for the traveling guitarist, it’s a brilliant system that makes it easier to pound the pavement on the way to your next gig or stow away comfortably during flight in the skies!